Alv-dot/ExoS/README.md

-This is the code i used to learn and implement various new things that i was unaware of but now hav learned.
+This is the code i used to learn and implement various new things that i was unaware of but now have learned.
 This projet also made me learn git and how to commit files and all about how git and github works.